Open to the Public

-Restoration work at the site includes frequent prescribed fire management, to reduce woody shrubs and stimulate rare plant reproduction in the fen communities.
+Restoration work at the site includes frequent management using controlled burns to reduce woody shrubs and stimulate rare plant reproduction in the fen communities.
 Detailed vegetation monitoring in the woodlands surrounding the fens provides insight into the ecological response of these woodlands to frequent fire.

 On the mountain, visitors will discover a sparse, exceedingly dry woodland with a mixture of shortleaf pine, black oak, blackjack oak and black hickory.
 The summit is a mixture of igneous glade and gnarled stunted trees.
 The view from here is spectacular, with vista for miles in all directions.

 Three small fens occur along the small stream on the south side of the county road.
 Several characteristic fen plants, including small fruited false loosestrife and tussock sedge, can be found here.
 The rare grass pink orchid and snake mouth orchids also occur here.
 Visitors are restricted from walking in the fens themselves, in order to prevent damage to the wet soils.